judax/webvr/explainer.md

 ### Presenting automatically when the user interacts with the headset

 Many VR devices have some way of detecting when the user has put the headset on or is otherwise trying to use the hardware.
 For example: an Oculus Rift or Vive have proximity sensors that indicate when the headset is being worn.
 And a Daydream device uses NFC tags to inform the phone when it's been placed in a headset.
-This is referred to as the `VRDevice` being "activated", and represents the user showing a clear intent to begin using VR.
+This is referred to as the `VRDevice` being "activated", and depending on context it may represent the user showing a clear intent to begin using VR.
 A well behaved WebVR application should ideally begin presenting automatically in these scenarios.

 In order to start presenting when the `VRDevice` is activated pages can request a deferred session.
 A deferred session is requested using the normal `requestSession` function and given a `deferTill` option to indicate the criteria that must be fulfilled before the session will be created.
 So if a session is requested with the option `{ deferTill: 'activate' }` the request will remain outstanding until the `VRDevice` is activated, at which point the promise will resolve with the requested session (or reject, if necessary.)